PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * increased the subscription limit to 600 in TA
   * protection against reassigning analysis jobs
   * enabled cache-matching brokerage for all EGEE clouds
   * enabled cache-matching brokerage for NL/FR